ipsilo-eu/cll-csv/README.md

 ## Installation and Setup (Windows Executable)

-CL-CSV is available as a single, compiled Windows executable (`cl-csv.exe`), requiring no Python setup.
+CLL-CSV is available as a single, compiled Windows executable (`cl-csv.exe`), requiring no Python setup.
 The easiest way to install it and make it runnable from anywhere is using the PowerShell installer script.

 ### Option 1: One-Line PowerShell Installation (Recommended for Windows)